Safa Khulusi: Background and career

 Khulusi's work mediated modern European and American developments in scholarship.
 He extended the academic tradition of comparative literature, publishing Dirasat fi al-Adab al-Muqarin wa al-Mathahib al-Adabia (Studies in Comparative Literature and Western Literary Schools) in 1957, and al-Tarjama al-Tahlilia (Analytical Translation) in the same year.
 Although concentrating on literary and historical scholarship, Khulusi also published novels, short stories and poetry during this period.
 In addition, he translated modern Iraqi literature into English, publishing a number of translations of the work of Atika Wahbi Al-Khazraji.
 In Oxford in 1972, he became one of the editors of the Concise Oxford English-Arabic Dictionary of Current Usage which sought to match new developments in both languages.
 He later published A Dictionary of Contemporary Idiomatic Usage.
 His books Fann al-Tarjama (The Art of Translation) and Fann al-Taqti' al-Shi'ri wa al-Qafia (The Art of Poetry: Composition and Prosody) were widely read and went through many editions.
-He was also a regular broadcaster on the BBC's Arabic service and a presenter of cultural programmes on Iraqi television.
+He was also a regular broadcaster on the BBC's Arabic service and a presenter of cultural programs on Iraqi television.

 While participating in the Arabic literary revival Khulusi attempted to remain ‘neutral’ in the unstable politics of the era.
 In 1958 the king Faisal II of Iraq and his family were overthrown in a violent revolution.
 One of their executioners was an army officer who had been one of Khulusi's students.
 Many years later, when Khulusi met the man again and questioned him on his role in the king's death, the former student answered "all I did was remember Palestine, and the trigger on the machine-gun just set itself off".
 During Saddam Hussein's regime Khulusi spent most of his time in England where he enjoyed a greater freedom of expression in his writing, returning to Iraq for a couple of months a year to avoid the English winter.
 On one such visit, he explained to a friend who asked why he didn't remain in Baghdad permanently, "Our roots are here, but it's there that we flower best."